ndf-zz/asfv1/README.md

 	parse error: Label ERROR already assigned on line ...

 ### Instructions

+Each instruction is represented by a mnemonic label followed by zero or more operand expressions separated by commas.

+	MNEMONIC	OPERAND,OPERAND,...

+Each operand must evaluate to a single constant numeric value.
+The sizes and types are specific to each instruction (see Instruction Reference below).

 ### Operand Expressions

-Each instruction is represented by a mnemonic followed by zero or more operands separated by commas.
-Each operand is an expression that follows the Python expression syntax very closely.
-Formally, a valid instruction matches the following grammar:

-	instruction ::= mnemonic [op_expr (',' op_expr)*]
+Operand expressions are arithmetic or bitwise operations, evaluated on numbers or labels in-place by the parser with similar precedence and ordering as the Python interpreter.
+Expressions can be any valid combination of the following operators, ordered from lowest precedence (least binding) to highest (most binding):

+	|	bitwise or
+	^	bitwise xor
+	&	bitwise and
+	<<	bitwise left shift
+	>>	bitwise right shift
+	+	add
+	-	subtract
+	*	multiply
+	//	integer divide
+	/	divide
+	-	unary minus
+	+	unary plus
+	~	unary negate (! in spinasm)
+	**	power
+	( )	parentheses

+Combined with pre-defined symbols, delays and numeric literals.
+The following literal formats are recognised:

+	123		decimal integer 291
+	0x123		hexadecimal integer 291
+	$123		hexadecimal integer 291
+	0b1010_1111	binary integer 175
+	%0101_1111	binary integer 175 (_ optional)
+	1.124		floating point number 1.124
+	1.124e-3	floating point number 0.001124

+The final evaluated value of each expression will be either an integer value, which is used for the instruction operand unchanged or a floating point value which is later converted to the closest fixed-point integer of the required size (see Fixed Point Conversion below).

+More formally, a valid operand expression matches the following grammar:

 	op_expr ::= xor_expr | op_expr "|" xor_expr
 	or_expr ::= and_expr | xor_expr "^" and_expr
 	and_expr ::= shift_expr | and_expr "&" shift_expr